The Deadly Spawn: Cast

+Producer Ted A. Bohus appears as a medic.

 Production

 Producer Ted Bohus said that he conceived the idea for The Deadly Spawn in 1979, and that he was inspired by an article in National Geographic about seed pods that were recovered from the Arctic.
 According to Bohus, he created an initial creature design that involved a man in a suit, but associate producer and effects director John Dods was unenthusiastic about that prospect.
 Several days later, Dods returned with several alternatives, including the "Mother Spawn" that was eventually used in the film.

 Actor and director Tim Sullivan got his start in film as a 15-year-old production assistant on The Deadly Spawn.
 Dods was the brother of Sullivan's art teacher, and Sullivan earned the chance to work on the film as a result of that relationship.
 Among other tasks, Sullivan assisted in the manipulation of the main spawn puppet, which was made of rubber and controlled from below by wires.